-Miners Strike Ice Age Gold Finding Two Beasts of Beringia in Yukon
+Miners Strike Ice Age Gold Finding a Mummified Wolf Cub

-The Yukon territory government in the far north of Canada has announced that some miners have made significant discoveries in the permafrost.
-While searching for gold, the miners found a mummified wolf cub and a caribou calf were both discovered by miners who were searching for gold in the Yukon.
-The discovery of the two animals which are almost perfectly preserved is rare and exciting for both scientists and the community.
-The mummified remains are important as they can allow scientists to better understand the lives of animals in the ice ige and conditions in the environment tens of thousands of years ago.
+The story of the wolf cub made headlines in 2018, announcing that the cub and a caribou calf were both discovered by miners who were searching for gold in the Yukon.
+The discovery of the two animals from the ice age in such great condition is rare and it has excited scientists and the local community.
+The mummified remains are important as they can help scientists to better understand the lives of animals in the ice age and conditions in the environment tens of thousands of years ago.

 This photo shows the wolf cub as she was found. ( Government of Yukon )

 New Insights on the Life and Death of the Wolf Cub

 Now, a new study published in the journal Current Biology declares that the wolf cub is female and has been named Zhur, which means ‘wolf,’ by the local Tr'ondek Hwech'in people.
 DNA analysis and X-ray data have revealed many aspects of the wolf cub’s life.
 For example, the scientists have discovered that Zhur lived and died between 56,000 and 57,000 years ago.
 The wolf cub is related to ancient Beringian and Russian gray wolves and she died when she was about 7 weeks old.

 Professor Julie Meachen, a paleontologist and professor of anatomy at Des Moines University in Iowa, also told reporters how the young wolf cub died, saying “We think she was in her den and died instantaneously by den collapse.
 Our data showed that she didn't starve and was about 7 weeks old when she died, so we feel a bit better knowing the poor little girl didn't suffer for too long.”